ghaiklor/type-challenges-solutions/README.md

 We aim this project at helping you better understand how the type system works, writing your own utilities, or just having fun with the challenges.

 We are also trying to form a community that you can ask questions and get answers you have faced in the actual world - they may become part of the challenges!

-To get started with the challenges, follow the navigation at the top right corner.
-Choose your language and take your time!

 ## How to Contribute